chizzletaz/MilestoneProject4/README.md

         'STRIPE_SECRET_KEY', '<your stripe secret key>'
         'STRIPE_WH_SECRET', '<your stripe webhook secret>'
         ```
-    2. If you use a local IDE, like VSCode.
+    2. If you're using a local IDE, like VSCode.
         - Create a .gitignore file in the root directory, if there isn't one.
         - Open the .gitignore file and add 'env.py' to it, if it isn't in there.
         - Create an env.py file and set the environment variables by adding the following text: